YaswanthaGoteka/EMI-and-Interest-Rate-AI-Predictor/README.md

 ~~~

-## This is a fined a model from scratch.
+## This is a model that I made from scratch.
+## Proof:
-## Proof:Training from scratch means you initialize a model with
+Training from scratch means you initialize a model with
-## random weights (or a fresh, untrained instance) and train it entirely
+random weights (or a fresh, untrained instance) and train it entirely
-## on your dataset from the beginning.
+on your dataset from the beginning.
 No prior knowledge is used.

-## I created most of this with my own knowledge but I also used AI (ChatGPT)
+I created most of this with my own knowledge but I also used AI (ChatGPT)
-## to debug and make it better like adding
+to debug and make it better like adding
-## the Approval Probability for the output.
+the Approval Probability for the output.
 Otherwise I have done everything Myself :)